Vishvanath0523/Vishvanath0523/README.md

 ### 🖥️ Projects

 1. **[CPU Monitoring and Visualization]**
-   A Python project that tracks and visualizes CPU usage over time, raising alarms when thresholds are exceeded.
+   **A Python project that tracks and visualizes CPU usage over time, raising alarms when thresholds are exceeded**.

 2. **[Eye Detection Alarm System]**
-   A Python-based project that triggers alarms based on eye detection time intervals.
+   **A Python-based project that triggers alarms based on eye detection time intervals.**

 3. **[Title: Smart Portable Device for Trekking People in the Forest]**.
-Duration: 1st Feb’24 – 12th Feb’24.
+**Duration: 1st Feb’24 – 12th Feb’24.**
-Team Size: 4
+**Team Size: 4**
-Summary: We designed and developed an automated surveillance system using wireless technology to detect and notify the presence of animals, enhancing monitoring and safety in various environments.
+**Summary: We designed and developed an automated surveillance system using wireless technology to detect and notify the presence of animals, enhancing monitoring and safety in various environments.**

 4. **Title: Smart Portable Device for Trekking People in the Forest]**.
-Duration: 1st Feb’24 – 12th Feb’24.
+**Duration: 1st Feb’24 – 12th Feb’24.**
-Team Size: 4
+**Team Size: 4**
 Summary: We designed and developed an automated surveillance system using wireless technology to detect and notify the presence of animals, enhancing monitoring and safety in various environments.

 Used Tools and Methods: